svenvc/minimal-pharo-server-tools/README.md

 - create a subdirectory run/foobar-server
 - copy repl.sh unchanged (unless you want to use a different port)
 - copy deploy.sh and change SERVICE to foobar-server
-- copy run-pharo-http-server.st to run-foobar-server.st and edit it start your service
+- copy run-pharo-http-server.st to run-foobar-server.st and edit it start your service instead of ZnServer
 - copy pharo-http-server.service to foobar-server.service and edit it so that foobar-server is used as top level directory instead of pharo-http-server and that run-foobar-server is used instead of run-pharo-http-server

 That should be all.